nvim-neorg/neorg/README.md

 As you surely saw previously, we loaded `core.defaults`, and recommended that you load `core.norg.dirman`.
 Sooo, what are they exactly?
 We'll give you a brief explanation.

 Modules are basically isolated bits of code that provide a specific subset of features.
-They can be docked in to the environment at any time and can be essentially stacked together like lego bricks!
+They can be docked into the environment at any time and can be essentially stacked together like lego bricks!

 To require a module, just do: